re-belli/Red-Team/README.md

   <tr>
     <td>Excel</td>
     <td>
-      <a href="https://github.com/mttaggart/xllrs" target="_blank"> Rust XLL</a> - Microsoft blocks macros in documents originating from the internet (email AND web download), XLL (Excel Add-Ins) are dlls loaded by Excel.
+      <a href="https://github.com/mttaggart/xllrs" target="_blank"> Rust XLL</a> - Microsoft blocks macros in documents originating from the internet (email and web download), XLL (Excel Add-Ins) are dlls loaded by Excel.
 Still get warning for no signature.
 Need legitimate code signing certificate to avoid this.
     </td>
     </tr>
     <tr>